 Local plans, programmes and strategies Summary Implication Sounder City: The Mayor's Ambient Noise Strategy (2004) City wide strategy to reduce the noise levels in London.
 Two specific actions relevant to waste management found under industrial waste and municipal waste management strategies: Noise from waste collection, transfer treatment and disposal Industrial noise from waste management facilities Targets for reducing noise levels will be set at borough level.
 Placement and noise implications of waste management facilities will be dealt with at the planning level.
-London Food Strategy (2018) Local Nature recovery strategy for London (2025) Aims to improve several issues e.g. child obesity, food insecurity and climate change by following objectives/approaches: Good food at home and reducing Food Insecurity Good food economy Good food in community settings and public institutions Working with public sector partners to improve their food procurement for the communities they serve.
-Good food for pregnancy and childhood Good food growing, community gardening & urban farming Good food system by making it more efficient, more sustainable, and less wasteful.
+London Food Strategy (2018) Local Nature recovery strategy for London Aims to improve several issues e.g. child obesity, food insecurity and climate change by following objectives/approaches: Good food at home and reducing Food Insecurity Good food economy Good food in community settings and public institutions Working with public sector partners to improve their food procurement for the communities they serve.
+Good food for pregnancy and childhood Good food growing, community gardening & urban farming Good food for the environment - reducing the environmental impact of our food system by making it more efficient, more sustainable, and less wasteful.
 All Boroughs have developed or are developing local food strategies or action plans.
 Required under the Environment Act 2021.
-New system of spatial biodiversity strategies that will establish priorities and map proposals for specific actions drive nature recovery, including London's strategic biodiversity priorities and a spatial habitat map to illustrate London's recovery Network Objectives aim to reduce food waste and encourage sustainable food production.
-Encourage boroughs to develop Good Food Retail Plans Every borough should have one community food hub May impact local waste management processes and any infrastructural changes (BNG) from 2025 Borough level policies / strategies / documents North London Waste Prevention Plan, NLWA (2022- 2025) Designed to meet NLWA objectives: Reduce local authority collected waste promote resource efficiency Reduce climate impacts, and improve the local environment through both campaigning and engagement activities.
+New system of spatial biodiversity strategies that will establish priorities and Objectives aim to reduce food waste and encourage sustainable food production.
+Encourage boroughs to develop Good Food Retail Plans Every borough should have one community food hub (2025) map proposals for specific actions drive nature recovery, including London's strategic biodiversity priorities and a spatial habitat map to illustrate London's recovery Network management processes and any infrastructural changes (BNG) from 2025 Borough level policies / - North London Waste Prevention Plan, NLWA (2022- 2025) Designed to meet NLWA objectives: Reduce local authority collected waste promote resource efficiency Reduce climate impacts, and improve the local environment through both campaigning and engagement activities.
 Guide to north London boroughs to meet NLWA waste objectives.
 Local Plans All 7 north London boroughs have a Local Plan, providing overview of borough's performance at present, and the type of place it aspires to.
 Covers areas such as growth, waste management, transport and environmental management and includes objectives and waste policies.
 Barnet: Local Plan Core Strategy 2012 - 2027.
 Efficient use of resources is covered in the plan alongside emissions reduction and waste prevention.
 Camden: Local Plan 2017 - 2026.
 Policy CC5 commits Camden to becoming a low waste borough.
 Enfield: Local Plan 2019 - 2041, supports the objectives of the north London waste management plan.
 Movement to manage waste via the waste hierarchy approach.
 Hackney: Local Plan 2020 - 2033 - aligns waste management practices with the NLWP, with a focus on Each borough's Local plan sets out their key objectives for waste management and how the north London waste plan's objectives will be met locally, allowing for growth within the borough and careful management of waste arisings.